Skip to content

 // Get the target element inside the quiz

-const element = Quiz.getElementById("body_mass_index_calculation");
+const element = window.quiz.getElementById("body_mass_index_calculation");

-// Use Quiz.answers to find responses for weight and height
+// Use quiz.answers to find responses for weight and height

-const weightAnswer = Quiz.answers["weight-question-id"];
+const weightAnswer = quiz.answers.byBlock['weight-question-id']?.value;

-const heightAnswer = Quiz.answers["height-question-id"];
+const heightAnswer = quiz.answers.byBlock['height-question-id']?.value;

 if (element && weightAnswer && heightAnswer) {